devopsctl/gitlabctl/docs/gitlabctl_delete_group.md

 ## gitlabctl delete group

-Delete a Gitlab group
+Delete a Gitlab group by specifying the id or group path

 ### Synopsis

-Delete a Gitlab group
+Delete a Gitlab group by specifying the id or group path

 ```
 gitlabctl delete group [flags]